-Intermediate Video: The Future is an in-person course with remote options, building on the technical skills introduced in Intro to Video.
-Students will be expected to produce technical exercises, one short project assigned by the instructor, and one final project of their own design.
-Shorter assigned exercises will have specific technical constraints.
-These technical aspects of the course will be balanced with building a moving image discourse on the theme of time and memory, through readings, screenings, and discussions.
-We will be looking particularly at contemporary video art and cinema that deal with the future and posit diverse possibilities of futurity, from a global perspective.
-To these ends we will pay close attention to the development of visual and aural compositional skills, color, value and rhythmic analysis, and complex editing structures and techniques – conventional and experimental.
-Finally, we will be looking at works created for mainstream distribution (single-screen) as well as approaches in installation and experimental platforming, online and otherwise.
+Intermediate Video: The Future is an in-person course building on the technical skills introduced in Introduction to Video.
+Students will be expected to produce technical exercises, as well as longer projects of their own design.
+Technical aspects of the course will be balanced with building a moving image discourse on the theme of the future, through readings, screenings, and discussions.
+In particular, we will look at contemporary video art and cinema that embrace the concept of future as collapse: emphasizing ecological crises, dissolution of national borders in the face of migratory flows, alongside rhythmic density in aesthetic and editing.
+Accordingly, we will pay close attention to the development of visual and aural compositional skills, color, value and rhythmic analysis, and complex editing structures and techniques – conventional and experimental.
+In addition to works for cinematic distribution (single-screen), this class will also look at installation and experimental platforming, online and otherwise.

 In this term, students will:

 - build technical media production skills with advanced Cave equipment through in-class workshops and weekly exercises;

 - further develop pre-production research + development and post-production editing skills;